 You’ll find four waterfalls within the Japanese garden.
 More than just a visual element, waterfalls also add to the sensual experience with sound.
 Nearby, Meijer Gardens’ acclaimed bonsai collection is thoughtfully displayed.

 The Cherry Tree Promenade features Japanese flowering cherries, Japan’s national flower.
 In the spring, even the falling petals are pretty.
-In fall, Japanese maples offer a variety of leaf shapes and colors.
+In the fall, Japanese maples offer a variety of leaf shapes and colors.

 Editor’s Note: For more on the cultural significance of cherry blossoms, read up on Cherry Blossom Season In Japan: 10 Things to Know.